Some Quotations to Help You with Your Life

 —German hacker Heinrich Faust, under contract to the Kremlin, has removed Pentagon files and is waiting in a bar he won in a card game for his money to be delivered digitally.

-In the same game he lost his soul to Mephistopheles—and won it back again, and now the two are dueling over who exists and who doesn't.
+In the same game he loses his soul to Mephistopheles—and wins it back again.
+Now the two are dueling over who exists and who doesn't.

 Faust's mistress, Sasha the Assassin, is also a mistress of disguise.
 You never know who's coming for you.